catalyst-cloud/catalystcloud-docs/source/compute/quickstart.rst

 Assumptions
 ===========

-These guides assume the following:
+These examples assume the following:

 - You have whitelisted the public facing IP address that you will be using to access the Catalyst Cloud APIs.
 Alternatively you can work from or via an